ishanpranav/rebus/README.md

 # Ishan Pranav\'s REBUS
 A student-developed multi-user space trading game.
 ## Design
-Ishan Pranav's REBUS simulates a dialogue between a _player\'s character_ a microcomputer assistant.
+Ishan Pranav\'s REBUS simulates a dialogue between a _player\'s character_ and their _microcomputer_ assistant.
 The player works with their character\'s microcomputer to issue orders to spacecraft under their control.

 Although pseudo-random procedural generation may initialize the in-game universe, randomness is not used thereafter.
 The game is deterministic with a fixed seed and contains no construct intended to simulate the passage of time.